scrabbletank/farhome-rules/rulesdoc.md

 ### Preparing Spells

 Before you can cast a spell from your Codex you must prepare it.
-Every long rest you can prepare 5 spells, adding 3 for every point of Intelligence you have.
-Having negative Intelligence does not reduce the number of spells you can prepare.
+Every long rest you can prepare 5 spells, adding 3 for every point of intelligence you have.
+Having negative intelligence does not reduce the number of spells you can prepare.
 Once prepared spells are castable until the next day, even without your Codex.
 The spells fade from your memory over the next long rest unless you prepare them again.

 ### Casting Spells